 "The Industrial Relations Court shall not be bound by the rules of evidence in civil proceedings."

-And in pursuant to Section 71(3) of this said Labour Relations Act the said Industrial Relations Court may receive hearsay evidence which is otherwise inadmissible in a court of law.
+Indeed, pursuant to Section 71(3) of the said Labour Relations Act the Industrial Relations Court may receive hearsay evidence which is otherwise inadmissible in a court of law.

 Issue For Determination